 We Are Very Clear That Unschooling Is Right For Our Kids

 The freedom it gives them is amazing.
 Plus we have seen them “learn” without having set learning times.
 They have picked up reading without any formal teaching.
-They understand the concept of math without doing any math worksheets.
+The kids understand the concept of math without doing any math worksheets.

 Don’t get me wrong, there are still times when we get nervous about going such an unconventional route with our kids, but then we circle right back around to feeling good about it.

-Learn more about Unschooling here: Unschooling Resources
+Learn more about Unschooling here:

 We Like Living Simplified

-Living with less things clears up so much space in our heads and so much time in our day to have less to manage and worry about.
+Living in an RV with less things clears up so much space in our heads and so much time in our day to have less to manage and worry about.
 We consistently purge the little we do have to keep it minimal because it feels right.
 And living in a tiny house is a great way to keep yourself living simply.

 It also feels right for the kids.
 They are happy to donate a toy they know they haven’t played with in a while.
 Yes, they still want to buy and get new things and we get it for them, but they also see they don’t need a whole bunch of things.

-Learn more about: How We Keep Our Life Simplified
+Learn more about:

 We Like Being Weird